MRWilliamsGit/AssistedSummaries/README.md

 Once the tweets have been sorted, they are summarized by a pre-trained [DistilBART model](https://huggingface.co/sshleifer/distilbart-cnn-12-6).
 BART uses bi-directional encoding like BERT, but causal decoding like GPT​, and generally outperforms BERT in summarization tasks.

 ## Explainability
 The words that contribute most to each cluster are determined through their z-scores, which measure how important they are to the cluster relative to how important they are on average.
-The top three words that are more important to the cluster than they are to other clusters, are displayed.
+The top several words that are more important to the cluster than they are to other clusters, are displayed.

 ## Deployment
 Please enjoy interacting with this tool through its public app: https://mrwilliamsgit-assistedsummaries-main-3agmtw.streamlitapp.com/